Duality, extreme points and hulls for noncommutative partial convexity: Categorical duality

 \subsection{Duality: matrix affine and ucp maps}

-Given a matrix convex set $\bm K,$ the set of matrix affine maps $\rA(\bm K)$ is an operator system; and given an operator system $\cR,$ the set $\UCP (\cR)$ of unital completely positive (ucp) maps from $\cR$ into matrix algebras is a matrix convex set.
-The operations $\bm K \mapsto \rA(\bm K)$ and $\cR\mapsto \UCP (\cR)$ \cite{WW} are dual to one another as we now describe.
+{\CCBB In this subsection we describe the duality between matrix convex sets and operator systems that mirrors the commutative theory of the Kadison duality between convex sets and function systems \cite{Alf71}.
+As we expand on below with full details available in \cite{WW},} given a matrix convex set $\bm K,$ the set of matrix affine maps $\rA(\bm K)$ is an operator system; and given an operator system $\cR,$ the set $\UCP (\cR)$ of unital completely positive (ucp) maps from $\cR$ into matrix algebras is a matrix convex set.
+The operations $\bm K \mapsto \rA(\bm K)$ and $\cR\mapsto \UCP (\cR)$ \cite{WW} are dual to one another.

 Given (locally convex Hausdorff) vector spaces $\vs$ and $\vs^\prime$ and a matrix convex set $\bm K\subseteq \MM(\vs),$ a \df{matrix affine map} $\theta:\bm K \to \MM(\vs^\prime)$ is a sequence of maps $\theta_n:K_n\to M_n(\vs^\prime)$ satisfying,